-Once part of the Tyntesfield Estate, ancient woodland, streams and plantations can all be found in this wildlife-rich wood.
-During spring time the woodland transforms into a field of bluebells, the displays are particularly good in the west and southern part of the wood.
-Home to a variety of birds, such as the garden warbler, chiffchaff, spotted flycatcher and buzzard, Prior’s Wood is ideal for getting away from the busy city, enjoying beautiful nature and flowers or having a family day out.
+Once part of the Tyntesfield Estate, ancient trees, streams and plantations can all be found in this wildlife-rich woodland.
+In Spring, the woodland transforms into a stunning field of bluebells, with the best displays in the western and southern areas.
+Home to a variety of birds, such as the garden warbler, chiffchaff, spotted flycatcher and buzzard, Prior’s Wood is ideal for getting away from the busy city centre, enjoying beautiful nature, or having a family day out.

-The best time to visit the site is from April till November but it is open at all times.
-Dogs are allowed, but need to be kept on lead.
-There are public footpaths that run throughout the wood, but can be muddy and steep-sided.
-When travelling by car, you will reach Prior’s Wood in 20-25 minutes.
-By bus it will take about 35 minutes.
-Entry to this nature reserve is free of charge!
+The best time to visit the woodland is between April and November, but it is open at all times.
+Dogs are permitted, but must be kept on a lead.
+There are public footpaths throughout the wood, but can be muddy and steep-sided.
+The woodland takes 20-25 minutes to reach from Bristol city centre by car, and 35 minutes by bus.
+Entry to the nature reserve is free of charge.